 A strategy is the best guess (a hypothesis) on the best way forward given the information available to you.

 So why bother with a strategic process?

 Survival is one issue to consider (see above).
 It is also important to reflect on business performance.
-Could a business achieve better results and higher ROI if they had a strategic plan in place?
+Could a business achieve better results and higher ROI if they had a business strategy process in place?